algolia/autocomplete/packages/website/docs/creating-a-renderer.md

 }
 ```

-The above code demonstrates that you don't need to worry about keyboard events, or tracking which item is highlighted.
+The above code demonstrates that you don't need to worry about keyboard events, or tracking which item is active.
 Autocomplete handles this under the hood with its prop getters.

 At this point, you should already have a usable autocomplete input: